-If you’ve chosen to talk about a student job and put it on your CV, it means it has something to bring to your application.
+If you’ve chosen to talk about a student job and put it on your résumé, it means it has something to bring to your application.
 Given your age and student status, it’s normal that you can’t cite more substantive experience, so you have no reason to feel embarrassed.
 Don’t be too modest and don’t downplay your experience.
-Avoid using negative terms to describe your experience, either on your CV or in a job interview.
-If you’ve worked in the family business, don’t trivialise your role.
+Avoid using negative terms to describe your experience, either on your résumé or in a job interview.
+If you’ve worked in the family business, don’t trivialize your role.
 It’s an experience just like any other; ultimately you could have done nothing at all.

 4. Focus on jobs that required specific training

 First-aid training, a diploma in youth work … if one of your jobs required training, be sure to mention it.
 Training is an investment that requires sacrifice and attests to your motivation—it’s something that doesn’t garner an instant reward.
-Training for a summer job during the winter break, for example, shows true dedication that not everyone can claim.
+Training for a summer job during the winter break, for example, shows the true dedication that not everyone can claim.

-The “Other Experience” section of your CV is bound to shrink as you finish up your internships or apprenticeships.
+The “Other Experience” section of your résumé is bound to shrink as you finish up your internships or apprentices.
 Also, when you have worked several student jobs, you will have to shorten this section by keeping only the most significant ones.
-Focus on your longest-held jobs, which will make your CV weightier and let the recruiter know that you had enough time to fully apply the skills you acquired.
+Focus on your longest-held jobs, which will make your résumé weightier, and let the recruiter know that you had enough time to fully apply the skills you acquired.

 You now have everything you need to make the most of your student jobs in your applications.
-If you’re going to do further work while studying, try to gravitate towards a job where you can learn a specific skill that could be useful for a future internship or job application.
-You’ll be all the more motivated when you realise that this experience can enhance your CV.
+If you’re going to do further work while studying, try to gravitate toward a job where you can learn a specific skill that could be useful for a future internship or job application.
+You’ll be all the more motivated when you realize that this experience can enhance your résumé.